Predator: Badlands: Music

 In October 2025, Sarah Schachner and Benjamin Wallfisch were revealed to have composed the musical score, having previously worked with Trachtenberg on Prey and Predator: Killer of Killers, respectively.

 Release

-In June 2025, it was announced that Predator: Badlands would have a Hall H presentation at San Diego Comic-Con later that year.
-It had its UK premiere at BFI IMAX in London on October 28, 2025.
+Theatrical

-The film had its world premiere at the TCL Chinese Theatre on November 3, 2025, and was theatrically released in the United States on November 7, in RealD 3D and IMAX.
-Not counting Alien vs. Predator (2004), Predator: Badlands marks the first film in the mainline Predator series to be given a PG-13 rating by the Motion Picture Association, after its predecessors were all rated R.
+In June 2025, Disney announced that Predator: Badlands would receive a Hall H presentation at San Diego Comic-Con later that year.
+The film held its UK premiere at the BFI IMAX in London on October 28, 2025.
+It subsequently had its world premiere at the TCL Chinese Theatre on November 3, 2025, before being theatrically released in the United States on November 7, 2025, in RealD 3D and IMAX.
+Excluding Alien vs. Predator (2004), Predator: Badlands is the first film in the mainline Predator series to receive a PG-13 rating from the Motion Picture Association; all prior installments in the series were rated R.